longtermrisk/marltoolbox/README.md

 **When is the conversion cost to `RLLib` too high?**
 - If the algorithm has a complex unusual dataflow
 - If the algorithm has an unusual training process
-    - like LOLA: performing virtual opponent updates
+    - like LOLA: performing "virtual" opponent updates
-    - like L-TFT(LE): nested algorithms
+    - like L-TFT: nested algorithms
 - If you don't need to change the algorithm
 - If you don't plan to run the algorithm against Policies from RLLib
 - If you do not plan to work much with the algorithm.